TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - reprogrammability to ensure controller meets specifications despite noise of system dynamics

 This can be attained using:
-- digital PID Control implemented using a microcontroller
+- ##### Software PID Control implemented using a microcontroller PID control is compensation solution that is the most comprehensive of compensators available.
+PID by definition is a Proportional, Integral, and Derivative control that allows for the reduction of error, noise, and chattering of signals respectively.
+This is achieved primarily by adjusting the values of and ratios of constants Kp, Ki, and Kd associated with each PID parameter.
+These constants can be calculated using control theory if the system specifications are known and the transfer functions of the plant and sensor are known.
+These can be determined experimentally, but the constants are usually set in a more ad hoc manner to save time.
+In both cases the PID control is usually fine tuned by adjusting the constants as needed to get the best response.
+PID can be implemented using software or hardware, but it is typically done using software.
-- hardware PID Control control implemented using resistors and capacitors
+- ##### Hardware PID Control implemented using resistors and capacitors

 #### Safety Controls